avg-bitsian/avg-bitsian.github.io/pages/humour.md

 permalink: /humour/
 # weight: 4
 ---
+# Some puns that I make randomly.
+Hope you enjoy them :)

 > How do firemen know which fire to put out first?
 >
-> They use a fire distinguisher.
+>> They use a fire distinguisher.

 > It is not that difficult to form relations.
 >
-> Just go to any function and maintain a good image.
+>> Just go to any function and maintain a good image.

 > How do physics students express their pain?
 >